oconnor663/jacko.io/posts/async_two.md

   |            ^ expected named lifetime parameter
 ```

-What should the lifetime of `n_ref` be?
+What's the lifetime of `n_ref`?
 The short answer is, there's no good
 answer.[^longer] Self-referential borrows are generally illegal in Rust
 structs, and there's no syntax for what `n_ref` is trying to do.
-This avoids
+Without this
-tricky questions around when we're allowed to mutate `n` or move `Foo`.
+rule, we'd have to ask tricky questions about when we're allowed to mutate `n`
+and when we're allowed to move `Foo`.

 [^longer]: The longer answer is that we can hack a lifetime parameter onto
     `Foo`, but that makes it [impossible to do anything useful after we've